Find out what to do when you’re in France, the country of culinary perfection, in Part II.

 Generally, France is a peaceful and safe country.
 It’s not really affected by violence, brutality or hatred.
 You always have to keep in mind though that no country is 100% safe, every city has its suburbs where the crime rate is higher than in the center.
 I have traveled to France with family but also solo, and nothing has ever happened to me nor have I felt unsafe or uncomfortable.
 This is no guarantee though that nothing can happen to you there 🙂 Yet, Marseille is known as a city where a lot of people get robbed, so be sure to watch your back if you happen to travel to Marseille.
 Sadly, a number of terrorist attacks have been happening in France over the past few years (yet, these can happen anywhere).
 I was in Nice on July 14th 2016 (National Independence Day) when an act of terrorism occurred there.
 Thankfully, I was not injured or anything – I didn’t even realize that my city has been attacked until I got several texts from my friends asking if I was okay.
 Puzzled, I had no idea why I should not be fine, until they explained it to me .

 Nevertheless, France is a quite expensive country.
 A nice hotel room can quickly cost around 80€ per night in the low season.
-The European standard is very high, so don’t hesitate to look for a hostel or maybe even an Airbnb place for the night – you won’t end up in a shabby place. 😉
+The Central European standard is very high, so do not hesitate to look for a hostel or maybe even an Airbnb place for the night – you will not end up in a shabby place. 😉

 The best and cheapest way to get around the 550.500 km² large country is by train.
 The TGV (fast-lane train) is expensive, be sure to travel with the evening or overnight trains to get the best price.
 Bought the day of travel, a train from Paris to Nice costs between 160-180€ whilst booking in advance Paris-Nice starts at 25€.
 Another good option, which takes longer but is a lot cheaper, is traveling by bus.
 FlixBus is well-connected throughout all of Europe and a trip from Paris to Marseille costs around 30€.